naughie/termplexer.nvim/README.md

 - OSC 7 support
     - `vim.uv.chdir()` (`:h uv.chdir()`) automatically on receiving `TermRequest` with OSC 7 (`:h terminal-osc7`)
     - When spawning a new tab, the working directory is synced with the last OSC 7 emission
+    - HOSTNAME is not supported yet.
+We'd like to implement it in the future
 - Remember shell's states **tabwise**
     - Terminal process
     - Command history